Authored by Gregory Kastner

 Commonly overlooked issues with partnership interest grants by the employee

 Despite the obvious cachet of being named partner, transitioning from employee to partner can have consequences the employee should consider before making that jump.
 New partners will now be receiving a Schedule K-1 and not a Form W-2 and, therefore, they will become responsible for payment of their own Social Security and Medicare taxes as well as any federal or state income taxes.
 Their tax returns are likely to become much more complex and may necessitate filing in multiple states and being responsible for making estimated tax payments to multiple jurisdictions – additional accounting fees to prepare their returns may not be anticipated especially if they are receiving a rather minor limited partnership interest.
-Receiving a partnership interest in either the entity receiving the carry or the management fee can both trigger additional state compliance as states grow more and more aggressive in seeking fees from management fee vehicles through the implementation of market-based sourcing rules and economic nexus that are further discussed in the article here.
+Receiving a partnership interest in either the entity receiving the carry or the management fee can both trigger additional state compliance as states grow more and more aggressive in seeking fees from management fee vehicles through the implementation of market-based sourcing rules and economic nexus.
 If foreign entities are used, additional forms may need to be filed that failing to do so could incur hefty fines – though there is often relief if certain size thresholds are not met.

 Partnership distributions may not mirror taxable income – whether tax distributions are made should be considered as cash flow, especially in the private equity world, can be a real concern.
 Also, coverage for medical insurance and retirement plans is likely to change as the rules differ for partners versus employees.